 Is your dog shy, nervous or high energy?

 Does your dog have difficulty with self control, focus or anxiety problems?
-Does he/she seem physically sensitive or even become exited or avoid physical contact that you might think they should enjoy?
+Does he/she seem physically sensitive or even become exited when touched, or avoid physical contact that you might think they should enjoy?

 Lean how to create calmness with your hands.